Friday, November 9, 2012 at 2:00 p.m.

 I will review the sexual analysis of Empire and religious violence and reflect on how sexuality is implicated in its absence among this interfaith anti-Empire network.

 Raymond Aycock was born in the southern United States, and spent formative years on both the east and west coast of the U.S. which has had a major influence on his love for exploring formation and conflicts of identity both at an individual and societal level.
 He received a degree in Arabic studies from National University in 2010.
-He moved from San Diego, CA to Monterey, CA where he is currently a Master’s candidate at the Monterey Institute of International Studies focusing his studies in the field of conflict resolution.
+He moved from San Diego, CA to Monterey, CA where he is currently a Master’s candidate at the Middlebury Institute of International Studies focusing his studies in the field of conflict resolution.
 Cultural/identity conflicts are of special interest particularly within the context of religion.

 He is also a research intern at the Center for Conflict Studies where he has conducted research regarding the identity conflicts between religion and sexuality in the evangelical Christian sects.